Skip to main content

 Agent Type Restrictions

-Only TASK agent types can use the task endpoint:
+Only Task agent types can use the task endpoint:

 {

 "detail": "Task invocation is only supported for TASK agent types.
-Create a TASK agent with input_schema and template variables in system_prompt."
+Create a TASK agent with inputSchema and template variables in systemPrompt."

 }